 A good teacher must be a reflective practitioner - reflection helps teacher candidates make sense of and learn from their daily experiences during student teaching.
-You will be expected to complete personal reflections outlining your feelings about the teaching/learning process and any other topics as deemed appropriate.
-In addition, you will complete weekly self-evaluations on your performance in each of the key domains - lesson planning and participation, classroom environment, instruction and professional responsibilities.
-You will be expected to set weekly goals and complete journal reflections on each of these four domains.
+You will engage in personal reflections outlining your feelings about the teaching/learning process and any other topics as deemed appropriate in collaboration with your WCU supervisor.
+The expectation is that you will self-evaluate your performance in each of the key domains - Lesson Planning and Participation, Classroom Environment, Instruction and Professional Responsibilities.
+Each supervisor will provide guidelines